Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Experimental Evaluation

 Orca's fairness profile when multiple Cubic flows compete with it is similar to the two-flow setup.
 For example, in Figure \ref{fig:backward_flows_0.2}, the Orca achieves a ratio close to 100, which means that the Orca flow completely starves the incoming Cubic flows, which is what we observed in Figure \ref{fig:backward_0.2}.
 In Figure \ref{fig:backward_flows_1} we see that Orca yields more bandwidth compared to that in the previous experiment.
 Similarly, Orca is the friendliest to Cubic when the queue size is $4\times$ BDP (Figure \ref{fig:backward_flows_4}), indicated by the ratio being less than 1.
 Sage’s friendliness to Cubic when the buffer capacity is $0.2\times$ BDP is poor and extremely variable (Figure \ref{fig:backward_flows_0.2}), with goodput ratio values ranging from 1 to 100.
 As mentioned in Section \ref{fairness}, this value of the buffer capacity is outside the parameter range used in training Sage.
 When operating within its training range (Figures \ref{fig:backward_flows_1} and \ref{fig:backward_flows_4}), Sage shares bandwidth with Cubic more fairly and with much lower variance, but as the number of Cubic flows grows, Sage becomes more unfair.
 Interestingly, these results are very much in line with those presented in \cite{sage}, where the experimental setup involved $3$ and $7$ Cubic flows competing with $1$ Sage flow and it was apparent that Sage becomes more aggressive to Cubic the more Cubic flows are introduced.
 Although there was no explanation for this behaviour in \cite{sage}, here we conjecture that Sage, having been trained only with setups, including $2$ Cubic flows, it has learnt to be more aggressive the more pressure it gets from its competitor.
 When the buffer capacity is $0.2\times$ the BDP, Astraea maintains its aggressiveness to Cubic, as observed in the two-flow setup, regardless of the number of Cubic flows; Astraea gets at least $10\times$ the goodput of Cubic flows.
 When we increase the queue size to $1\times$ the BDP, Astraea is friendlier to Cubic flows (Figure \ref{fig:backward_flows_1}), which confirms the results shown in \cite{astraea}.
 When the buffer capacity is further increased to $4\times$ the BDP (Figure \ref{fig:backward_flows_4}), Astraea becomes less tolerant to the delay inflation caused by the Cubic flows filling the large buffer, and consequently, yields more bandwidth; the resultant allocation is still friendly but less fair than when the buffer capacity is $1\times$ the BDP.
-Vivace is shown to be friendly to Cubic across the parameter space explored in this section (i.e., buffer capacity and number of competing Cubic flows).
-This is in line with the trend\footnote{A direct comparison is not possible as the experimental setup in \cite{pccvivace} uses low bandwidth and allocates buffer proportionally to the number of flows.} presented in \cite{pccvivace}, further strengthening the authors' intuition related to the reduced utility gain from the RTT gradient, as also discussed above.
-BBRv3 generally captures more bandwidth than the average Cubic flow, consistent with earlier observations.
-Specifically, with buffer sizes of $0.2\times$ and $1\times$ the BDP, it captures about $2$–$3$ times more bandwidth than an average Cubic flow.
-When the buffer capacity is increased to $4\times$ the BDP, the unfriendliness is exacerbated and BBRv3 captures bandwidth more aggressively, due to the BBRv3 flow experiencing a much higher RTT due to the larger buffer being filled by the Cubic flows.
+Vivace is friendly to Cubic for the buffer capacity and number of competing Cubic flows explored in this section.
+This is in line with the trend presented in \cite{pccvivace}\footnote{A direct comparison is not possible as the experimental setup in \cite{pccvivace} uses low bandwidth and allocates buffer proportionally to the number of flows.}, further strengthening the authors' intuition related to the reduced utility gain from the RTT gradient, as also discussed above.
+BBRv3 generally captures more bandwidth than the average Cubic flow.
+Specifically, with buffer sizes of $0.2\times$ and $1\times$ the BDP, it captures $2$–$3$ times more bandwidth than an average Cubic flow.
+When the buffer capacity is increased to $4\times$ the BDP, the unfriendliness is exacerbated and BBRv3 captures bandwidth more aggressively, due to the BBRv3 flow experiencing a much higher base RTT because the larger buffer being filled by the Cubic flows.